|

 shiny gold dresses live at the very bottom of the bush.
 They play

-favourite pastime is to throw little hazelnuts at each other,
+their favourite pastime is to throw little hazelnuts at each

-like balls.
-At lunch time they all meet under the great bush,
+other, like balls.
+At lunch time they all meet under the great

-talk about what they did and eat their favourite meal: hazelnuts
+bush, talk about what they did and eat their favourite meal:

-ground to powder under a stone.
-One day, after a particularly
+hazelnuts ground to powder under a stone.
+One day, after a

-warm summer, a little hazel fairy arrived at the great bush
+particularly warm summer, a little hazel fairy arrived at the

-completely out of breath.
-She had raced with a brimstone
+great bush completely out of breath.
+She had raced with a

-butterfly and was now very hungry indeed.
-But what was that?
-All
+brimstone butterfly and was now very hungry indeed.
+But what was

-the little plates were empty and at one end of the table sat the
+that?
+All the little plates were empty and at one end of the

 |